streetwriters/notesnook/docs/help/contents/mobile-integration/share-things-from-other-apps.md

 We are going to use browser app as an example to demonstrate how you can clip information from webpages and other apps on your iPhone.

-1. Select some text on a webpage then Tap on "Share" on the context menu.
+1. Select some text on a webpage then Tap "Share" on the context menu.

 :::tabs key:platform
 == iOS